NCAR/python-tutorial/source/tutorials/yourfirst.rst

    ..

-   Run this script with :code:`python heatindexcomp.py` and see the results.
+   Run this script with \":code:`python heatindexcomp.py`\" and see the results.

    So far you have only revisited concepts from "Your First Script".